Last updated: Apr 21, 2026

 Day Completed: July 25

-Step 16: Robert Signs the Final Loan Closing Documents and the Loan Funds Are Disbursed
+Step 16: David Signs the Final Loan Documents and Receives Funding

-Robert and the lender schedule the loan closing meeting for July 28.
-At the meeting, both parties sign the final loan closing documents.
-Then, after four more days the loan funds are disbursed, meaning this step takes a week in total.
+David and the lender schedule the closing meeting for July 28.
+At the meeting, the final documents are signed.
+A few days later, the loan proceeds are disbursed, completing the transaction.

 Time Taken: One week